 - 9.1.
-In accordance with Keeping Children Safe in Education 2023 and chapter 1 of Working Together to Safeguarding Children 2018, all staff should be prepared to identify children and young people who may benefit from Early Help.
+In accordance with Keeping Children Safe in Education 2024 and Working Together to Safeguarding Children 2023, all staff should be prepared to identify children and young people who may benefit from Early Help.
 Early Help means providing support as soon as a problem emerges at any point in a child's life. - 9.2.
-As outlined in Keeping Children Safe in Education 2023 Staff should, in particular, be alert to the potential need for Early Help for a child who: - 9.2.1. is disabled and/or has specific additional needs; - 9.2.2. has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - 9.2.3. is a young carer; - 9.2.4. is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - 9.2.5. is frequently missing/goes missing from care or from home;
+As outlined in Keeping Children Safe in Education 2024 Staff should, in particular, be alert to the potential need for Early Help for a child who: - 9.2.1. is disabled and/or has specific additional needs; - 9.2.2. has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - 9.2.3. has a mental health need; - 9.2.4. is a young carer; - 9.2.5. is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - 9.2.6. is frequently missing/goes missing from care or from home; - 9.2.7. has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit - 9.2.8. is at risk of modern slavery, trafficking or exploitation; - 9.2.9. is at risk of being radicalised or exploited;

-- 9.2.6. is at risk of modern slavery, trafficking or exploitation; - 9.2.7. is at risk of being radicalised or exploited; - 9.2.8. is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - 9.2.9. is misusing drugs or alcohol themselves; - 9.2.10. has returned home to their family from care; - 9.2.11. is a privately fostered child. - 9.3.
+- 9.2.10. has a parent or carer in custody, or is affected by parental offending; - 9.2.11. is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - 9.2.12. is misusing drugs or alcohol themselves; - 9.2.13. has returned home to their family from care; - 9.2.14. is a privately fostered child. - 9.3.
 In the first instance staff should discuss Early Help requirements with the Designated Safeguarding Lead.
 Staff may be required to support other agencies and professionals in completing an Early Help Assessment. - 9.4.
 All staff must be aware of the Early Help process which includes Identifying an emerging problem, liaising with the Designated Safeguarding Lead, sharing information and in some cases, acting as the lead professional in undertaking early help assessments. - 9.5.
 If Early Help and or other support is appropriate, the case should be kept under constant review by the identified lead professional under the supervision of the designated safeguarding lead and consideration given to a referral to children's social care if the child or young person's situation doesn't appear to be improving.
 Details of the local authority's Early Help Hub/Team can be found in the Contacts section of this policy. - 9.6.
 Schools should be conscious that each local authority can have different procedures and support available around Early Help, and that the procedures of the child's home/placing local authority should be followed where a child comes from out of area.